armanadibi7/Rocket-Elevators-Foundation/README.md

 ### API implemented:

-- Google Maps: We geocoder gem to convert the addresses to latitude and longitude
+- Google Maps: We used geocoder gem to convert the addresses to latitude and longitude
 - Twilio: We used gem ``` 'gem 'twilio-ruby', '~> 5.61.0' ``` to integrate twilio to our apps
 - Dropbox: We used gem ``` gem 'dropbox_api' ``` to integrate slack to our apps
 - SendGrid: We used gem ``` gem 'sendgrid-ruby' ``` and ``` gem 'sendgrid-actionmailer' ```  to integrate Sendgrid to our apps